Get Perfect Half Square Triangles in Less Time!

 Find the complete instructions here.

 Karen at Bluprint uses a similar method, of stitching squares together, but starts out with larger squares and makes 8 HSTs at a time.
 This method does require marking your sewing lines, but it’s worth it since you’ll end up with 8 HST blocks once they’re cut apart.

 See the complete instructions and sizing information here.

 Method #3 – Half Square Triangles

 Do your half square triangles tend to be a little wonky rather than exactly square?
 Amy at Diary of a Quilter sews two HSTs at a time and trims them apart, but makes hers a little large so she has room to square them up.
-She uses the Quilt In A Day Square Up Ruler to produce perfectly uniform blocks.
-Her method would be even faster if combined with Amy’s tape hack (Method #1).
+She uses the Quilt In A Day Square Up Ruler (you’ll find several sizes here) to produce perfectly uniform blocks.
+Her method would be even faster if combined with April’s tape hack (Method #1).

 If none of these methods work as well as you want, you might try the fool-proof method outlined here.

 PLEASE NOTE: Quilting Digest has featured many patterns from vendors participating in the Craftsy Marketplace, most of which have been deleted by Craftsy.
 It's going to take awhile for us to hunt down new sources for those patterns.
 In the meantime there are many links to patterns on our site that no longer work.
 We apologize if this article contains one or more of those links and appreciate your patience while we straighten things out.
 Thank you!